Diversity and Inclusion

 The Ikoku Foundations are committed to ensuring diverse and inclusive communities, where persons are respected and valued for their differences as well as commonalities, and furthermore encouraged to develop and offer their perspectives, skills and talents.

-Therefore, persons engaged in activity within, for, on behalf of, in reference to, and otherwise pertaining to The Ikoku Foundations are expected to uphold the following:
+Therefore, persons engaged in any activity involving, referring to, relating to, or otherwise pertaining to The Ikoku Foundations are expected to uphold the following:

 Diversity and Inclusion as Valued

 — that The Ikoku Foundations acknowledge, recognize and value the differences and uniqueness of all individuals.

 — that The Ikoku Foundations communicate, recognize and value such differences and uniqueness as providing individual, interpersonal, institutional, private and public benefit.

 — that The Ikoku Foundations create and sustain conditions in which people of commonalities, differences, diversity and uniqueness are included, and benefit from, contribute to and participate in activities, operations and communities.

 — that The Ikoku Foundations ensure following any and all of the above principles further remains in accordance with the Codes and Policies and especially the Founding and Governing Code of Ethics.

 — that The Ikoku Foundations ensure following any and all of the above principles further remains in accordance with the founding mission and purposes of The Ikoku Foundations, without incompatibility, as described and delineated in the Codes and Policies and the Founder’s Declaration of Trust.